-Whether it is to stop drug or a relationship dependency, manifest or create a better life, alter emotional reactions, discover what is blocking progression or effect change, for example, a type of behaviour, in order to generate a different outcome; whatever the reason is, we must always go within first.
+Whether it is to stop drug addiction, relationship dependency, manifest or create a better life, alter emotional reactions, discover what is blocking your progression or change unprovoked emotional reactions, we must always go within first, for answers.

 How and When Do We Create Habitual Behaviour?

-As children, our behaviour is not habitual because we are still learning through our emotions.
-Children live in a world of feeling.
-For example, did you learn that the stove would burn your hand because you were verbally told it was hot or did you learn not to touch something hot because you remember the emotional pain of being burnt?
+For example, did you learn that the stove would burn your hand because you were verbally told it was hot or did you learn not to touch something hot because you remember the emotional pain of burning you hand?

-When we are in the process of learning how to behave and survive as a young person, we are in fact undergoing an Emotional Education, however, the majority of us are not aware of this process because as adults, we are not aware that we can control and choose our own emotional responses.
+When we are in the process of learning how to behave and survive, we are in fact undergoing an Emotional Education, however, the majority of us are not aware of this process because as adults, we are not aware that we can control and choose our own emotional responses.